Document

 • It makes the processing of loans relatively easier.
 If you wish to apply for a loan, the concerned lender will ask for your income tax return before sanctioning the loan amount.

-• In case you have suffered heavy losses from your business or profession (under capital gains or profit and gains), you can carry forward such losses to the next financial year.
+• In case you have suffered heavy losses from your business or profession, you can carry forward such losses to the next financial year.
 All you need to do is file your income tax return.

-• It permits you to claim your TDS return seamlessly.
-After filing your income tax return for the specified year, the income tax department adjusts the TDS paid and evaluates your net tax liability.
-If you are not required to pay taxes, you can file ITR to claim a refund.
+• It permits you to claim your TDS seamlessly.
+The net tax liability can be adjusted using TDS while filing your income tax return for the specified year.
+If yor TDS or advance tax is more than the net tax liability you can file ITR to claim a refund.

 All About ITR 1

-ITR 1 or SAHAJ is a type of return filing form.
-If you are an individual earning an income from pension or salaries, single house property or other sources (excluding betting, gambling, and lotteries), you are eligible to file ITR 1 form.
-Also, for residential individuals having an agricultural income of up to Rs 5000, ITR 1 form is applicable.
+ITR-1 or SAHAJ is a type of return filing form.
+If you are an individual earning an income from pension or salaries, single house property or other sources (excluding betting, gambling, and lotteries), you are eligible to file ITR-1 form.
+Also, for residential individuals having an agricultural income of up to Rs 5,000, ITR-1 form is applicable.
 Additionally, if the income of your spouse or minor is clubbed together, you can also file this particular form.
-However, it only applies if the income falls under a definite head, as mentioned in ITR 1.
+However, it only applies if the income is up to Rs.
+50 lakhs.

 All About ITR 4